amcneil36/amcneil36.github.io/blogs/how-to-prepare-for-and-give-presentations.md

 If you know anyone who will be in attendance, ask them what they want to get out of the presentation.
 This information can help you make a presentation that will do a better job covering areas that the audience might be interested in.

+The more uncomfortable you feel about giving the presentation, the more you should practice giving the presentation.
+Give your presentation out loud when you are practicing to better simulate the real environment.
+You should avoid trying to memorize the presentation that you are giving.
+Instead, you should be able to talk freely as you are giving the presentation.

 	• If you know anyone who will be in attendance, ask them what they want to get out of the presentation
 	• Practice your presentation many times
 	• don't memorize the presentation